IshanJMukherjee/jekyll-now/books.md

 -	*Steve Jobs* by Walter Isaacson
 -	*1984* by George Orwell
 -	*Animal Farm* by George Orwell
 - *Algorithms to Live By* by Brian Christian and Thomas L. Griffiths
+- *Zen and the Art of Motorcycle Maintenance* by Robert M. Pirsig
 -	*Freakonomics* by Steven Levitt and Stephen J. Dubner \[reread\]
 -	*An Introduction to Political Philosophy* by Jonathan Wolff \[reread\]